andrey-manakov/invevent/README.md

 # InvEvent Telegram Bot

 InvEvent is a small Telegram bot for planning outings with friends.
-It stores events in an SQL database and lets users share, join and view events directly in chat.
+It stores events in an SQL database and lets users share, join and view them directly in chat.

 ## Features

-- **Event wizard** – guided steps to collect title, description, date/time, tag, location and visibility.
+- **Event wizard** – guided steps to collect topic, event type, date/time, location, visibility, optional picture and description.
+Addresses are geocoded via OpenStreetMap when needed.
 - **Deep links** for viewing an event description or joining it.
-- **Event lists** – browse your events, friends' private events and all public events.
+- **Event lists** – browse your own and joined events, your friends’ private events and all public events.
-- **Map display** – show upcoming events on a single static map (uses OpenStreetMap for geocoding addresses).
+- **Map display** – show upcoming events on a static map or as an interactive HTML map; filter events that are near your current location.
+- **Friends** – follow/unfollow people, view followers and who you follow and see friends’ events.
-- **Simple settings** – delete all events or generate sample data for testing.
+- **Simple settings** – delete all data or generate random demo data for testing.

 ## Configuration